What is Mina?

 Learn more about Mina's unique protocol architecture.

 Mina's unique characteristics are made possible using zero knowledge proofs.

 Learn more in this video about zero knowledge proofs.

 What are zkApps?

-Mina’s zero-knowledge smart contracts are referred to as “zkApps”. zkApps provide powerful and unique characteristics such as unlimited off-chain execution, privacy for private data inputs that are never seen by the blockchain, the ability to write smart contracts in TypeScript, & more.
+Mina's zero knowledge smart contracts are referred to as zkApps. zkApps provide powerful and unique characteristics such as unlimited off-chain execution, privacy for private data inputs that are never seen by the blockchain, the ability to write smart contracts in TypeScript, and more.

 How does consensus work on Mina?

-With this model of consensus, you don't need expensive and energy consuming mining equipment to participate in consensus.
-By simply holding MINA in our wallet, we can choose to either stake it ourselves if running a block producing node, or we can delegate it to another node.
+With this model of Mina's consensus mechanism, you don't need expensive and energy-consuming mining equipment to participate in consensus.
+By simply holding MINA in your wallet, you can choose to stake it yourself by running a block producer node or delegate your MINA to another node.